Javascript is not enabled.

 • Age 65 or older.

-• Parents or siblings with diabetes.
+• Have parents or siblings with diabetes.

 Diabetes prevention.
 You can participate in one Medicare-covered diabetes prevention program to help you avoid type 2 diabetes, which often occurs in adults because of dietary habits, lack of physical activity or lifestyle.
-The program covers six months of weekly group sessions that focus on helping you change your diet, exercise more and control your weight, plus six monthly follow-up sessions.
+The program requires six months of weekly group sessions that focus on helping you change your diet, exercise more and control your weight, plus six monthly follow-up sessions.

 Nutrition therapy.
 If you have diabetes or kidney disease and your health care provider refers you to a nutrition therapy service, know that you’re covered.

-This service may include an initial nutrition and lifestyle assessment, both individual and group nutritional therapy services, help managing lifestyle factors that affect your diabetes and follow-up visits.
+This service may include an initial nutrition and lifestyle assessment, individual and group nutritional therapy services, help managing lifestyle factors that affect your diabetes and follow-up visits.
 A registered dietitian or other qualified nutrition professional must provide the nutrition therapy services.

 Diabetes self-management.
 Medicare covers up to one hour of individual training followed by nine hours of group training to help people diagnosed with diabetes monitor their blood sugar, control their diet, manage their prescriptions, prevent complications and reduce their risks.